Updated 16th February 2018

-However, there’s plenty of reason to hope that O2 will have a major say in this country’s adoption of the 5G network standard when it starts rolling out in 2020.
+However, it's improved lately, with OpenSignal rating its 4G availability as second highest (though its speeds are still the lowest) in its September 2017 report, and there’s plenty of reason to hope that O2 will have a major say in this country’s adoption of the 5G network standard when it starts rolling out in 2020.

 Here’s a brief look at what O2 has been doing and saying with regard to 5G adoption.

-O2 is the second biggest mobile network operator in the UK after EE and ahead of Vodafone and Three.
-As such, it’s in a strong starting position to really push 5G in the UK.
+O2 is a major mobile network, and as such it’s in a strong starting position to really push 5G in the UK.

-Ofcom is planning a 5G auction for later this year, which will see it dividing up 190 MHz of high capacity spectrum in the 2.3 GHz and 3.4 GHz bands to the UK’s mobile networks.
+Ofcom is planning a 5G auction, which will see it dividing up 190 MHz of high capacity spectrum in the 2.3 GHz and 3.4 GHz bands to the UK’s mobile networks.
 What’s interesting is that EE will not be allowed to bid on the so-called ‘immediately useable spectrum’ - that’s the 2.3GHz band - because it already owns a considerable 45% of that spectrum.

 This will give O2 the opportunity to buy its way into 5G contention, granting it a much stronger presence than it currently enjoys with 4G.